kennycason/kentroid_samurai_avatar/BUILD_APP.md

-# Building Kentroid Samurai PNG-Tuber as a macOS App
+# Building Samurai Samus Avatar as a macOS App

 This guide will help you package the PNG-Tuber into a standalone macOS `.app` bundle that you can double-click to run.